webmsgr/PyOneLife/README.md

 # PyOneLife
 "Hack" client for OHOL

+# Installation
+1. clone the repo
+2. update the submodules with `git submodule update --init`
+3. install the requirements with `pip3 install -r requirements.txt`
+4. run `python setup.py install` to install the game
+5. run `entrypoint.py` to launch

 # Commands
 While testing, there will be a number of commands to emulate the game client code.
 These are as follows:
 1. `DRAWPIXEL x y r g b`